 2 Aji no Haha Mirin – This is the next best choice and is a decent alternative for Hon-mirin.
 Thus, the production process does not change, except adding salt to label it as cooking wine.

 Alternatively, if you cannot find Hon-Mirin or Aji No Haha, stay away from Aji-mirin, which has almost zero alcohol.
-You can formulate a similar recipe using a 3:1 ratio of Sake and sugar (if a recipe calls for 1 tbsp Mirin, you can substitute it with 1 tbsp Sake and 1 teaspoon sugar).
+You can formulate a similar recipe using a 3:1 ratio of Sake and sugar (if a recipe calls for 1 tablespoon Mirin, you can substitute it with 1 tablespoon Sake and 1 teaspoon sugar).

 Essentially, the distinction between Hon-Mirin and Mirin is that Mirin uses Sake rather than Shochu, a Japanese distilled alcohol.

 In this scenario, Takara Mirin is available, which contains Sake (made with water, rice, yeast, and koji mold), corn syrup, and glucose (without high fructose corn syrup).

 Sadly, the condiments made in the United States are sweetened with high fructose corn syrup.
 According to some reports, mirin producers in the United States must add high fructose corn syrup (or HFCS) since they lack the appropriate alcohol licenses.
 Another advantage for manufacturers would be that it could accelerate the fermentation, shortening the maturing period.

 Eden Foods Mirin is your best option, but it has a high price tag.
 Water, rice, koji, and sea salt are the only ingredients listed on the label.
 Mirin without high fructose corn syrup or corn syrup is an option, and Eden Foods Mirin fits this bill.